WonderTools/RedisCache/Module1.md

 ![write-back](images/write-back.png)
 But major drawback here is if cache goes down before data is written on database, that data will be lost permanently.

+### Cache eviction strategies:
+An eviction policy enables a cache to ensure that the size of the cache doesn’t exceed the maximum limit.
+To achieve this, existing elements are removed from a cache depending on the eviction policy, but it can be customised as per application requirements.
+There are multiple ways through which data can be evicted from the cache.
+* Time based eviction:
+- Time based eviction strategy removes data on the basis of Time-To-Live (TTL).
+It can have any TTL, be it an hour or a year, though if TTL is less, data will be evicted quickly which will lead to frequent database calls to fill up cache again with that data if it is required.
+* First in, first out (FIFO):
+- First in, first out means that when you attempt to insert a new value into the cache, you remove the earliest inserted value to make space for the new one.
+Of course you do not remove any values before the cache meets its space limit.
+* First in, last out (FILO):
+- First in, last out is the reverse of the FIFO method.
+This method is useful if the first stored values are also the ones that are typically accessed the most.
+* Least recently used (LRU):

+One of the most used strategies is LRU.
+In most caching use cases, applications access the same data again and again.
+Say in any Google search engine, when you search for something, you will get the same results again & again at least for some time window.
+When you search for flights or bus or train, you get the same routes unless & until some route gets deactivated or fully reserved.
+In such use cases, the cached data that is not used very recently or sort of cold data can be safely evicted.

+### Some cache data stores:
+* Memcache
+* Redis
+* Aerospike
+* couchbase

 ## What is Redis ?
 Redis is a flexible, open-source (BSD licensed), in-memory data structure store, used as database, cache, and message broker.
 Redis is a NoSQL database so it facilitates users to store huge amount of data without the limit of a Relational database.